EricssonResearch/scream/README.md

 In steady state, 2 packets per RTT should be marked.
 The expected rate then becomes <br> rate = (2.0/pMark) * MSS * 8/RTT [bps]
 How SCReAM (V2) manages this is illustrated in the figure below ![SCReAM V2 mark probability vs bitrate, RTT=25ms, 1360byte packets](https://github.com/EricssonResearch/scream/blob/master/images/SCReAM-V2-RTT-25ms-1360B.png)
+Figure 1 : SCReAM V2 bitrate as function of packet marking probability.
+RTT = 25ms, MSS=1360B.
+Dotted is theoretical, blue is actual

 ### The more nitty gritty details